Primary Stroke Centre

-Emergencies: If you are experiencing stroke symptoms, visit the Emergency Department or call 911 for an ambulance
+Every second counts.
+If someone is experiencing stroke symptoms, visit the Emergency Department as quickly as possible.
+Call 911 for an ambulance.

 Signs of Stroke Illustration

-The BHB Primary Stroke Centre aims to provide the highest quality care and services for the prevention, diagnosis, treatment of and recovery from stroke, with an emphasis on reintegration into the community through rehabilitation.
+The BHB Primary Stroke Centre aims to provide the highest quality care and services for treatment of and recovery from stroke.

-Patients presenting with a new stroke are prioritised across all services, as seconds count in preserving brain function.
+Patients presenting with a new stroke are prioritised across all services, as every second counts in preserving brain function.
 Care and treatment are provided by multidisciplinary stroke teams, which include physicians, nurses, allied health professionals and diagnostic technicians.
-Intravenous thrombolytics (clot busting agents) are administered to appropriate candidates who present within 4.5 hours of the start of a stroke.
+Intravenous thrombolytics (clot busting agents) are administered to appropriate candidates who present to the Emergency Department within 4.5 hours of the start of a stroke.

 The team also provides island-wide public education on the signs and symptoms of strokes, as well as stroke prevention strategies – BE FAST.

-BHB’s Acute Stroke Centre Working Group meets regularly to discuss cases, stroke education, certification and implementation of evidence-based practices.
+BHB’s Stroke Centre Working Group meets monthly to oversee the overall stroke programme and ensure the highest quality of stroke care is provided based on evidence-based practices.
 The group includes representatives from across the organisation: critical care and EMTs, inpatient care, diagnostic imaging, laboratory services, rehabilitation, education, communications, decision support and senior leadership.

 In December 2018, BHB signed a clinical affiliation agreement with Johns Hopkins Medicine International to establish KEMH as a primary stroke centre.
 BHB’s current accreditation cycle with Accreditation Canada includes participation in the Stroke Distinction Program, developed in partnership with the Heart and Stroke Foundation of Canada.
 BHB achieved Distinction in Stroke Services in April 2022 for its acute stroke services and inpatient rehabilitation services.